ktownsend-personal/RetroPhone/README.md

 * real call progress tones and system messages
   * configurable for North America or United Kingdom sounds
   * mp3 playback for system messages
-  * playback sequencing of tones and slices of mp3 files to build a full message (like reading out the number you dialed during `not in service` error message)
+  * playback sequencing of tones and slices of mp3 files to build a full message, like reading out the number you dialed during `not in service` error message
 * tone and pulse dialing
 * configuration by dialing star-codes (or 22 instead of * when pulse dialing)
 * dialing any 7-digit number will play appropriate audio for ring, busy or error depending on first digit (temporary demo until I have calls working between devices)
-* RGB LED for status colors & patterns representing all of the call states
+* RGB LED for status colors & patterns representing call states

 ## Next Steps
 * add filter to block 20Hz ring signal from SLIC's audio out line (mostly to keep it off my external speaker when it's ringing)
 * trunk line via wifi, or wired if wifi affects audio quality
-  * could switch to PiZeroW or something if simultaneious ADC/DAC/Wifi is too much for ESP32
-  * might be an option to design these modules for a backplane in a single housing and just use wiring between the modules for analog audio (think of it like a local switching office)

 ## Challenges
 * high voltage ring signal overlaps going off-hook slightly